 Appium Test Automation Framework for Mobile

 On the mobile side we have Appium.
-Appium is the top test automation framework for mobile app testing, Appium is the top selection.
+Of all the test automation frameworks for mobile app testing, Appium is the top selection.

 It’s an open source framework and is backed by an active and engaged community.
 Appium supports end-to-end testing for both iOS and Android apps.
 And it can automate advanced mobile testing scenarios, such as video streaming or face ID.